-- 3.14.11 Past and predicted future patterns of housebuilding suggest that the number of sites likely to come forward for housing in Epsom and Ewell Borough above the national threshold of 15 units and 0.5 hectare is limited.
+- 3.12.7 Past and predicted future patterns of housebuilding suggest that the number of sites likely to come forward for housing in Epsom and Ewell Borough above the national threshold of 15 units and 0.5 hectares is limited.
 The high level of housing need and the limited overall supply of potential land for housing, therefore justifies the lowest reasonable threshold for securing affordable housing, without inhibiting development or prejudicing the overall supply of new housing.
-We must also take into account that the Sustainability Appraisal has raised the issue that applying a threshold for affordable housing contributions may encourage developers to build at lower densities. - 3.14.12 Because of these circumstances, in order to achieve its overall target, it is the Council's view that it is appropriate and necessary for smaller housing schemes to make a reasonable contribution towards the provision of affordable housing.
+We must also take into account that the sustainability appraisal has raised the issue that applying a threshold for affordable housing contributions may encourage developers to build at lower densities. - 3.12.8 Because of these circumstances, in order to achieve its overall target, it is the Council's view that it is appropriate and necessary for smaller housing schemes to make a reasonable contribution towards the provision of affordable housing.
 However because some smaller sites may be less viable than larger sites it is recognised that in adopting a percentage requirement care must be taken not to discourage development from taking place and thereby restricting the supply of housing overall.
-Policy CS11 sets out a sliding scale of provision based on the size of site or number of dwellings proposed.
-In the case of sites of less than 5 dwellings, commuted payments, based on a tariff system, will be required as a contribution to provision elsewhere.
+Policy CS9 sets out a sliding scale of provision based on the number of dwellings proposed. - 3.12.9 The delivery of the target expressed in Policy CS9 will depend upon some sites being developed for up to 100% affordable homes, including land currently owned by the Borough Council, or under the control of Registered Social Landlords.
+Encouragement will be given to maximising the potential of land within the urban area of Epsom and Ewell to provide housing which meets affordable housing needs.